Context Parametrization with Compositional Adapters: Experimental Setup and Hyperparameters

 \subsection{Data}

 For MMLU \citep{hendrycks2021mmlu}, which comprises $59$ subject-specific subsets, we report accuracy averaged across all subsets.
+We train a \emph{single generator} jointly across all subsets.
+This ensures that the generator is shared across domains rather than tuned separately per subject.
 For weak supervision during generator optimization, we sample queries and contexts from the validation split without using ground-truth labels, while demonstrations are drawn (with labels) from the training split.
 Evaluation is performed on the held-out test split.

 For ARC-Challenge \citep{clark2018arc}, we follow the same setup: unlabeled validation examples provide queries and contexts for weak supervision, labeled demonstrations are drawn from the training set, and performance is reported on the test set.